While crunches are arguably the most common abdominal exercise, they may not be the most effective way to build muscle and strengthen your core.

 - Raise your hips up so that your body forms a straight line to the ground, and along with the floor, your body forms a triangle shape.

-- The sides of your right foot will also be braced on the ground — you can try stacking your left foot on top, or placing them both on the floor.
+- The sides of your right foot will also be braced on the ground.
+You can try stacking your left foot on top of your right foot, or placing both feet on the ground.

 If you want to increase your balance challenge, try lifting your free arm in the air.
 Remember to switch sides!